jixiaojie/CarND-Controls-PID/README.md

 D: 7.1
-D(differential), If the vehicle steering has some little error, so the vehicle can not approach the reference trajectory correctly.
+D (differential): If the vehicle steering has some little error, so the vehicle can not approach the reference trajectory correctly.
 The parameter D can  compensate the vehicle steering error.
 Here is a image for parameter D:
 <div class="test">
 <img src="Docs/image_d.png" width="600" />